9999years/tex-report/report.md

 Sigils would be a lot less confusing if there were reliable, cross-language tools to inspect their meaning and link to relevant documentation, or if the sigils themselves had a more semantic meaning.
-However, most programming languages are still stored in plain text --- that is, what you write and what you see are the exact same.
-Plain text formats have been defended on the basis of exposing a "universal interface" that any program can easily interact with.
-But what if our programming languages and tools came with easy ways to dissect, analyze, and modify source code by exposing tokenizers, lexers, parsers, language-server-like analysis toolkits, and more?
+However, most programming languages are still stored in plain text --- that is, the source code you write and the source code you see are the exact same --- and as a consequence, syntax is limited by the characters on (standard) keyboards.
+Plain text formats have been defended on the basis of exposing a "universal interface" that any program can easily interact with, but in reality this means that every program has to do its own parsing and structuring of data stored as "plain text", leading newer designs like PowerShell and [NuShell][nushell] to focus on structured records and tables being shared between programs.
+Which leads us to ask, what if our programming languages and tools followed the same road and came with easy ways to dissect, analyze, and modify source code by exposing tokenizers, lexers, parsers, language-server-like analysis toolkits, and more?
 Then, the advantages of plain text would largely vanish in favor of a far more robust and featureful interface.

 Some of these problems can be solved, however, by displaying the code differently than what the user sees.
 Now, I'm not proposing moving to WYSIWYG